Puppy socialisation and the owner’s responsibilities

 No matter how much you spend on dishing up the best quality cat food and gourmet treats for your furry friend, it’s not uncommon for pet owners to find their feline chomping on garden grass when they’re free to roam in the great outdoors.

-Despite not being the optimum source of food for your pet (and often causing vomiting after it is consumed), grass is not one of the garden products that are poisonous to cats.
-It can also have some benefits on their health, too!
+Despite not being the optimum source of food for your pet (and often causing vomiting after it is consumed), grass is not something that’s poisonous to cats.
+It can even have some benefits on their health, too!

-Here are some possible reasons as to why a juicy blade of fresh, green grass may soon become your cats’ favourite daily snack and the signs that display poor health to look out for:
+Here are some possible reasons as to why a juicy blade of fresh, green grass may soon become your cat’s favourite daily snack and the signs of possible poor health to look out for: